“Facts are stubborn things, but statistics are pliable.”Mark Twain

 The “Geometric Mean Normal” measure replaces the AVERAGEX function with GEOMEANX.
 This is an alternative way to calculate an average by multiplying all the values together and taking the n’th root.

-This method produces a value that can be more representative of datasets where there are a few large outliers that could dominate the rest of the data set.
+This method gives a value better representing datasets with large outliers that could dominate the data set.

 The last distribution is the Chi-Squared distribution using the CHISQ.DIST function.